“To build a better future for myself by becoming a responsible, respectful and active citizen and making positive decisions about my wellbeing.”

 Students are assessed frequently every half term.
-Students will be assessed on key areas on knowledge and understanding and evaluative skills.
+This is done in a variety of ways through content quiz’s, recall activities, 4m and 8m exam practise.
+Students will be assessed on key areas of knowledge and understanding and evaluative skills.

 Home learning (frequency and expectations)

-Students will be set homework fortnightly which will be easily accessible via Show My Homework.
+Students will be set homework fortnightly which will be easily accessible via Show My Homework and Google Classroom.

 Students are expected to complete their homework on time and ensure they submit their work on time.

 How parents/carers can support their child